steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ### Process

 When there is an architecturally significant decision to be made, the project team, the involved architect, or - in general - persons who are involved in the decision making create an ADR.
-Based on Nygard's proposal, ADR typically contain 5 sections {% cite Nygard2011 %}:
+An ADR typically contains 5 sections {% cite Nygard2011 %}:
   * Title: It is typically describing the architecture decision shortly.
   * Status: May be "Proposed", "Request for Comment", "Accepted", or "Superseded".
   * Context: The reasons of the decision to be made.